Advertisement

 This should be great news.
 On paper, the economy has proved its resilience in the face of serious challenges.
 But why then do things feel increasingly precarious?
 If the economy is doing so well why are so many Canadians lining up at food banks, putting off having kids and giving up on the idea of homeownership?
 Why are 30 percent of us cutting down on essentials like food and heat to make ends meet?
 Why is it that, after years of post-pandemic growth, our wages feel more stretched than ever?

-Indeed, parliamentarians have gotten in the habit of telling us that everything is basically fine—we just need to live within our means, blame immigrants, and cancel Disney Plus.
-It hasn’t occurred to our political elites that the economic indicators might be missing something.
+The disconnect between big economic indicators and Canadians’ day-to-day experience is a gap our political leaders seem unable or unwilling to bridge.
+Parliamentarians have gotten in the habit of telling us that everything is basically fine—we just need to live within our means, blame immigrants, and cancel Disney Plus.
+It hasn’t occurred to our political elites that their metrics might be missing something.

-That something is the $3 trillion debt bomb quietly ticking beneath Canada’s thin veneer of stability.
+Something like the $3 trillion debt bomb quietly ticking beneath Canada’s thin veneer of stability.

+These debts, 75 percent of which are mortgage debts, hurt everyone.
+Well, everyone who isn’t a banker.
 High debt servicing costs means people have less money to spend and businesses have less money to make.
-When debt payments are so high that money is pulled from the circular flow of the economy beyond the rate at which the economy grows, production and consumption (that is, the real economy) shrinks.
+Excessive debt payments pull money from the circular flow of the economy of production and consumption (that is, the real economy) and funnel it to the wealthiest among us.

 The people doing the lending argue this kind of analysis misses the point.
 They say that interest payments cannot be separated from some arbitrarily delineated ‘real’ economy, that banks use the interest they collect to reinvest in the nation’s productive capacity.
 While this is how things work in undergraduate textbooks—banks are said to lend to businesses to upgrade their technology or expand their operations—it is simply not how lending operates in practice.

 Instead of using their profits to grow businesses banks have demonstrated a strong preference to issue less risky loans, the majority of which are for the purchase of residential and commercial real estate.
-The simple fact is that the lion’s share of lending occurs primarily to facilitate property title transfers.
+The fact is that the lion’s share of lending occurs primarily to facilitate property title transfers.
 This has the dual effect of deepening our debt burden and juicing housing prices.

 In the words of economist Michael Hudson, banks pretend their profits are infused into the economy, “creating jobs and financing new factories and other means of production,” but “the reality is that bank loans do not fund direct investment and employment.
 They extract debt service while inflating asset prices to provide ‘capital’ gains.”